novichok2/jg/wp-content/plugins/wptouch/readme.txt

 = Version 4.0 (December 22, 2015) =

 * A whole new WPtouch that makes getting your WordPress website mobile-friendly easier than ever before
-* New: Settings panel has been re-written and simplified into a single page, now much faster
+* Added: Settings panel has been re-written and simplified into a single page, now much faster
-* New: Settings auto-save— no need to click a settings save button (how 2013 of us)
+* Added: Settings auto-save— no need to click a settings save button (how 2013 of us)
-* New: Settings types are easier to control, with toggles and elegant drop-downs to switch settings
+* Added: Settings types are easier to control, with toggles and elegant drop-downs to switch settings
-* New: Added new options and controls (like controlling the devices WPtouch is active for)
+* Added: Added new options and controls (like controlling the devices WPtouch is active for)
 * Changed: Removed visible but inactive Pro settings
 * Changed: Simplified a few settings, you'll probably be mad at us but we really want this plugin to be easy to use for everyone!
 * Changed: Now using the WP color picker